Wasps: What You Need To Know

 They’re Good to Have Around Crops

 When you see wasps in your garden, you may naturally worry that they’re going to attack some of your crops and destroy them.
 However, that isn’t the case.
-Although they’re a sight to see, and some people are scared of them, there’s much more to these wasps than what meets the eyes.
+Although they’re a sight to see, and some people are scared of them, there’s much more to these wasps than what meets the eye.

 Wasps are predatory insects that feast on other small insects that can destroy your crops.
 For that reason, some people choose to keep wasps around as a form of natural pest control.

-If you have small insects feasting on your crops, having wasps around could stop that as the wasps will begin eating those insects in no time.
+If you have small insects feasting on your crops, having wasps around could stop that, as the wasps will begin eating those insects in no time.

 You’re probably wondering what types of insects they’ll eat.
 Wasps will often feast on caterpillars, aphids, and arthropods, all of which can eat plant leaves and destroy the crops that you’ve worked hard to maintain and grow.

 Another reason to have wasps in your garden area is that they also eat parasites that can prey on your flowers, fruits, and other plants growing in the garden.
-Wasps can make a real difference of whether you end up having a successful crop to harvest.
+Wasps can make a real difference in whether you end up having a successful crop to harvest.

 It’s something to consider if you’re having a serious caterpillar problem or problem with other insects that the wasps will eat and take care of for you.